Jon Daly (footballer): Stockport County

 At the start of the 2004–05 season, however, Daly suffered a knee injury that saw him miss the first two league matches.
 On 21 August 2004, he returned from injury, coming on as a 79th-minute substitute, in a 1–0 loss against Bradford City.
 However, his return was short–lived when Daly suffered an illness that saw him miss for two matches.
 On 25 September 2004, he returned from his illness, coming on as a late substitute, in a 0–0 draw against Hull City.
 Daly scored his first goal of the season, in a follow–up match win against Bury in the first round of the EFL Trophy.
 Shortly after his loan spell at Grimsby Town came to an end and had to serve a three match suspension, he returned to the first team for Stockport County against Swansea City in the second round of the FA Cup and helped the club draw 0–0 to earn a replay.
-By the end of December, Daly scored three times for Stockport County, including a brace against Milton Keynes Dons on 18 December 2004.
-Since returning to the first team, Daly received a first team run ins for the club until he left Stockport County in February 2005.
-By the time Daly left the club, Daly made eighteen appearances and scoring four times in all competitions.
+Daly scored against Hartlepool United and Milton Keynes Dons (twice) on 11 December 2004 and 18 December 2004 respectively.
+Since returning to the first team, Daly received a first team run ins for Stockport County until he left the club in February 2005.
+By the time Daly left the club, he made eighteen appearances and scoring four times in all competitions.